Edgar B. Stern: Other philanthropy

 Shortly following World War II, Stern and his wife Edith were part of the group that founded Pontchartrain Park, a New Orleans housing sub-division specifically for African-Americans, the first in the New Orleans area and one of the first in the United States.
 This was initially a $15 million, 1000-home development in the Gentilly section of New Orleans.

 Stern and his wife Edith Stern made significant financial contributions to Dillard University, Tulane University, Harvard University, and the New Orleans Philharmonic Symphony.
 With a $145,000 grant in 1955, he funded a project by the Governmental Affairs Institute of Washington, DC, a project to compile statistics on elections in the United States.

 Stern was personally interested in the sport of tennis.
-In 1973, Stern provided financial assistance to enable the New Orleans Recreation Department to acquire the former site of the New Orleans Lawn Tennis Club.
+Stern provided financial assistance that later enabled the New Orleans Recreation Department to acquire the former site of the New Orleans Lawn Tennis Club.
 The facility in this way became the Atkinson - Stern Tennis Center.
 This acquisition made the sport of tennis accessible to underprivileged people, especially underprivileged African-Americans.